Bumper Offer - Urjas oil Just @ Rs. 1

 Due to lack of research, there is no information about the side effects of taking Sucro with alcohol.

-Yes, Sucro may cause constipation.
-It is a common side effect of this drug.
-If you are experiencing constipation after taking this drug then try to take laxative such as Isabgol and eat less spicy highly fibrous food.
+Yes, Sucro might cause gas (flatulence).
+It is a rare side effect of this drug.
+However, the exact cause behind gas is unknown.
+If you are experiencing excessive gas trouble after taking this drug then you are advised to take an antiflatulent drug such as simethicone.

 This medicine data has been created by -